mdalifaisal/mdalifaisal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website.
-I am a PhD candidate in the Department of Business Administration at <a href='https://www.okan.edu.tr/en/'>Istanbul Okan Univeristy</a>, pursuing a major in Finance.
+I am currently based in Istanbul, Turkey.
+I received my Ph.D. in Business Administration from the <a href='https://www.okan.edu.tr/en/'>Istanbul Okan Univeristy</a>(2018-2023).
 My research explores how assets within financial markets interact with each other.
-My current work focuses on the application of novel econometrical and machine learning techniques for the analysis of asset prices.
+My current work focuses on novel econometrics and machine learning techniques for analyzing asset prices.
+I am also interested in exploring topics related to financial integration, dynamic time series analysis, portfolio management, and interdisciplinary topics encompassing finance, economics, and artificial intelligence.
 I am on the job market for the 2022-2023 cycle.

 I regularly code with R & Python for statistical analysis and data visualizations.
-I also posses basic knowledge of other programming languages such as Stata, MATLAB, LaTex, Markdown, HTML.
+I also possess basic knowledge of other programming languages such as Stata, MATLAB, LaTex, Markdown, and HTML.